theteamatx/x-edr-collision-checking/README.md

 primitive shapes.
 Each composite object will typically be a single robot link, an object grasped by a robot or a static environment object with simple geometry.
-The `VoxelMapObject` is a 'sphere world' intended to represent an environment map that may a large number of elements and is generated from sensor data via a voxel map, surfel map or similar representation.
+The `VoxelMapObject` is a 'sphere world' intended to represent an environment map that may contain a large number of elements and is generated from sensor data via a voxel map, surfel map or similar representation.
 There is some basic AABB-based pre-filtering of collision pairs to accelerate distance queries.
 Which object pairs are considered can be configured via the `ObjectFlags` variables, see `object_id.h`.

 **Collision queries for articulated systems** The `AssemblyCollisionChecker` template provides a higher-level interface for performing collision queries for